Buff blackcolumbian

 Head: buff.

-Neck: hackle, starting approximately at the transition of neck and head, has a medium-wide, green-glossy black shaft stripe pattern, completely surrounded by a narrow, buff lace; feathers on the front of the neck buff.
+Neck: hackle, starting approximately at the transition of neck and head, has a medium-wide, green-glossy black shaft-stripe, complete surrounded by a narrow buff lace; front of the neck buff.

 Shoulders: buff.